2010 United States Air Force Boeing C-17 crash: Accident

-On July 28, 2010, the crew was conducting a local training flight in preparation for the upcoming Arctic Thunder Air Show, to be held at the Elmendorf AFB from 31 July to 1 August.
-The C-17 is commonly featured in U.S. air shows, highlighting its short takeoff and landing capability.
+On 28 July 2010, a United States Air Force (USAF) crew was conducting a local training flight in preparation for the upcoming Arctic Thunder Air Show, to be held at Elmendorf Air Force Base (Elmendorf AFB) from 31 July to 1 August.
+The Boeing C-17 Globemaster III is commonly featured in American air shows, highlighting its short takeoff and landing capability.
 The plane had flown earlier that day with a different crew.

 At approximately 6:22 p.m.
 Alaska Daylight Time (UTC-8), the C-17 took off from Runway 06 at Elmendorf AFB to practice the display routine.
 After the initial climb, followed by a left turn, the pilot executed a sharp right turn.

 As the aircraft banked, the stall warning system activated to alert the crew of an impending stall.
 Instead of implementing stall recovery procedures, the pilot continued the turn and the aircraft entered a stall from which recovery was not possible.
 The plane crashed and exploded in a fireball about 2 mi from the airfield.

 Background

 Aircraft

 The aircraft was a four-engined C-17 Globemaster III built by Boeing.
 It belonged to the 3rd Wing (3 WG) and operated jointly with the 176th Wing (176 WG) at Elmendorf AFB, located near downtown Anchorage.
 The aircraft had USAF serial number "00-0173" and was named Spirit of the Aleutians.

 The U.S. Air Force has 222 C-17s in service with the active Air Force, Air Force Reserve, and Air National Guard (ANG), with the type being based at Elmendorf since June 2007.
-At the time of the crash, the base had eight of the aircraft, operated jointly by an active duty Air Force organization, the 3rd Wing's 517th Airlift Squadron; and an Alaska Air National Guard unit, the 176th Wing's 249th Airlift Squadron.
+At the time of the crash, the base had eight of the aircraft, operated jointly by an active duty Air Force organization, the 3rd Wing's 517th Airlift Squadron; and an Alaska Air National Guard (Alaska ANG) unit, the 176th Wing's 249th Airlift Squadron.
 The mishap was the first fatal crash of a C-17.